Parental Controls

 Ground rules: The digital rules we set in our family

 In our home, we've created a clear set of digital ground rules for our 12-year-old son, Francis.
-These aren't just random restrictions - they're designed to help him earn trust, use technology wisely and navigate the digital world without getting lost in it.
-If you're curious about what apps kids are actually using these days, check out our article on what social media and messaging apps 12-13-year-olds are using.
+The outcome we are aiming for (with his buy-in) is that these rules feel fair and help him earn trust by proving he can use technology wisely and navigate the digital world without getting lost in it.

-Here's what works for us and what might work for your family, too.
-We also conducted a survey to understand what parents/guardians most want to know about their kids' online world - the results were fascinating and directly influenced our approach.
+Related survey: We also conducted a survey to understand what parents and guardians most want to know about their kids' online world.
+The results were fascinating and directly influenced our approach.
+See Top five things parents/guardians want to know about their kid's online world.

 Ground rules summary

-5. Social media: limited and monitored Limited social media with monitoring and approval for new contacts.
+5. Social media: limited and monitored.
+Limited social media with monitoring and approval for new contacts.

-7. No personal information ever Never share personal details online that strangers or criminals could use.
+7. No personal information ever.
+Never share personal details online that strangers or criminals could use.

-9. The phone is not yours- using it is a privilege Let's get one thing straight: parents/guardians own the phone.
+Let's get one thing straight: parents and guardians own the phone.
 Kids get to use it as long as they follow the rules and earn trust.

 • The phone is primarily a tool for communication, safety, schoolwork, and staying in touch with friends.

-1. Screen time limits (and yes, we enforce them!)
 We don't want our kids glued to their screens all day.
-We use app and Downtime Screen Time settings (Apple and Google) to limit usage and set restrictions.
-You can see our article on how we configure these settings with Apple's Screen Time settings here.
+We use app limits and Downtime Screen Time settings (Apple and Google) to limit usage and set restrictions.
+See Screen Time basics in our iPhone safety guide.

 Our screen time rules: